 The best part of Gjestehuset 102 is that it’s located on the outskirts of town.
 You will have a great chance to see wildlife.
 Our stay in Longyearbyen was quite short but we had a chance to see the reindeers just next to the hotel!

-Longyearbyen is a really small place.
+Longyearbyen is really small.
 If you want, you can just walk everywhere.
 You are perfectly safe in the town.
 Be careful though- as soon as you leave it, you are putting yourself into the risk of meeting the polar bear.

-Always leave Longyearbyen with the guide or take a gun with you.
+One of the most important Svalbard travel tips is to always leave Longyearbyen with the guide or take a gun with you.
 Remember that you can’t really shoot any wild animal, they are under protection.
-You can only do it in case of the direct threat to life.
+You can only do it in case of a direct threat to life.

 The best way to get around the island is to take a taxi.
 The public bus goes from the airport to the end of a town before and after every flight.
-The timetable is different every day but you can easily check it out in your hotel.
+The timetable is different every day but you can easily check it out in your hotel or here.

 The absolute best way to get to know the island is to take the trips.
 You will always be picked up from the hotel and driven back to the same place.
 We’ve been traveling with Hurtigruten Svalbard and we think they are awesome.